atengelsgjerd/Professional-README-generator/README.md

   ---

    ## License
-    License used for this project - none
+  License used for this project - MIT
   * For more information on license types, please reference this website for additional licensing information - [https: //choosealicense.com/](https://choosealicense.com/).

   ---